kentakang/arima/README.md

 ## License

-Mose cose is released under the MIT License.
+Most code is released under the MIT License.